Dept. of the Stolen Corporeal

 (2019 - Present)

-In November 1850, Lewis Minor corresponded with University of Virginia professor Dr. John Staige Davis, discussing the clandestine trade of whiskey barrels filled with sawdust and contraband cadavers for anatomical demonstrations— their correspondence referred to the unidentified, stolen remains as a "favorite article of trade."
-These cadavers were sourced from urban cemeteries, predominantly belonging to slaves, free blacks, the poor, and unclaimed, highlighting medicine's historic exploitation of minorities for scientific advancement and the pains taken to procure bodies as a resource during a time when cadaver dissections had been outlawed.
+In November 1850, Lewis Minor wrote to University of Virginia professor Dr. John Staige Davis, confirming a delivery was underway.
+Their letter discussed the clandestine trade of whiskey barrels filled with sawdust and contraband cadavers for anatomical studies— their correspondence referred to the unidentified, stolen remains as a "favorite article of trade."
+These bodies were often taken from burial grounds dedicated to the enternment of black, brown, and indigenous bodies as well as the remains of the poor, disabled, or unclaimed.